 They stressed that classification of cases into mild, moderate, and severe categories based just on respiratory symptoms should be relooked to include other organ involvement.

-Experts from the institute, including its director Dr. Randeep Guleria, Dr. MV Padma Srivastava, head of the Department of Neurology, Dr. Ambuj Roy, Professor of Cardiology and Dr. Neeraj Nischal, Associate Professor in the Department of Medicine during their weekly ‘National Clinical Grand Rounds’ organised in collaboration with NITI Aayog discussed various possible extra-pulmonary complications of COVID-19.
+Experts from the institute, including its director Dr. Randeep Guleria, Dr. MV Padma Srivastava, head of the Department of Neurology, Dr. Ambuj Roy, Professor of Cardiology, and Dr. Neeraj Nischal, Associate Professor in the Department of Medicine during their weekly ‘National Clinical Grand Rounds’ organized in collaboration with NITI Aayog discussed various possible extra-pulmonary complications of COVID-19.

 Dr. Guleria said eight months into COVID-19, a lot has been learned, and accordingly, strategies are being changed from time to time.